Your doctor or eye doctor will generally diagnose a subconjunctival hemorrhage by looking at your eye. You'll likely need no other tests.

 - Obtain a routine blood test to make sure you don't have a potentially serious bleeding disorder

-You may want to use eyedrops, such as artificial tears, to soothe any scratchy feeling you have in your eye.
-Beyond that, the blood in your eye will absorb within about one to two weeks, and you'll need no treatment.
+You may want to use eye drops, such as artificial tears, to soothe any scratchy feeling you may be experiencing.
+Beyond that, the blood will absorb within about 1 to 2 weeks, and you'll need no treatment.

 Preparing for your appointment

 You're likely to start by seeing your primary care doctor.
 In some cases when you call to set up an appointment, you may be referred immediately to an eye doctor (ophthalmologist).

 Here's some information to help you get ready for your appointment.